 Prevent Mold Damage During Heavy Rainfall & Avoid Water Damage

-- Inspect your South Jersey attic for signs of moisture or water damage.
+- Regularly inspect your South Jersey attic for any signs of moisture or water damage caused by roof leaks.

-- Make sure to take note if your exhaust fans exit into the attic—check those areas for moisture frequently.
+- Take note if exhaust fans exit into the attic and monitor those areas for moisture frequently.

-- Clear all your gutters of debris and anything that can obstruct drainage.
+- Clear all debris from your gutters and ensure unobstructed drainage.